Recte/home-assistant.io/source/_integrations/matrix.markdown

   type: string
   default: true
 rooms:
   description: "The list of rooms that the bot should join and listen for commands (see below) in.
 While you can limit the list of rooms that a certain command applies to on a per-command basis (see below), you must still list all rooms here that commands should be received in.
-Rooms can be given either by their internal ID (e.g., '!cURbafjkfsMDVwdRDQ:matrix.org') or any of their aliases (e.g., '#matrix:matrix.org')."
+Rooms should be entered using their internal ID (e.g., '!cURbafjkfsMDVwdRDQ:matrix.org') not their aliases (e.g., '#matrix:matrix.org').
+The internal room ID can be found by opening the room settings, followed by the Advanced page."
   required: false
   type: [string]
   default: empty